 Evening: 5 pm to 7 pm

 Sometimes late afternoon game drives stretch into the evening, with the sun about to set, painting a beautiful picture in the sky.
-A memorable safari experience is stopping for scenic sundowners: enjoying a drink and snacks as the sun sets, the bush coming alive with nocturnal sounds and activity.
-Tanzania’s northern park circuit promises such refreshing sundowners, leading to hearty meals cooked by the lodge’s resident chef when you return.
+A memorable safari experience is stopping for scenic sundowners: enjoying a drink and snacks as the sun sets, the bush coming alive with nocturnal sounds and activity before heading back to your accommodation for a hearty meal cooked by the resident chef when you return.

 Late Evening: After 7 pm